1102Aryan/VideoToAlbumCover/README.md

 ![screenshot2](Images/image-3.png)

 ## Download
-- Currently not available on chrome store or firefox store.
+- Currently not available on browserAPI store or firefox store.
 - Can only be installed through GitHub

 ## Manual Installation